sweattep/modern_quotes/README.md

 >listen carefully to country people's sayings

+>Reinforce what you're saying as you're saying it

+>Dive into a concrete problem and show how to fix it from the perspective of a kid;

+>Leave the 'now this is what we're gonna do' speeches to the competition

 >Now, a supplement has to be proven dangerous -- in other words, people have to get sick or die -- before it can be banned.

 >sources close to Ricky Rubio tell me that Mundo Deportivo is lying.
 But still, my source is not as reliable as yours